checkly/docs.checklyhq.com/site/content/docs/CICD/vercel.md

 ## Skipping Performance checks

 In some cases, Checkly will completely skip performance checks.
 You will see the "skipped" status in your Vercel deployment overview.
-Checkly skips performance checks when...

-1. A check doesn't report any Web Vitals.
-They are all `null`.
-For example, this happens when using Puppeteer based checks.
-2. Or, the domain of the visited URL in the script does not match the domain of the **deployment URL**.
+Checkly skips performance checks when the domain of the visited URL in the script does not match the domain of the **deployment URL**.
 In 9 out of 10 cases this should be the URL for your Preview and Production deployments.

 ## Vercel-linked check results